10 Savannah Must-Dos for First-Time Visitors

 Visit Savannah City Market and River Street

-Savannah City Market is one of the areas must-see spots!
-Meet some of the city’s emerging artists, listen to live music, visit the American Prohibition Museum, or dine at one of their premier restaurants.
+Savannah City Market is one of the great must-see spots!
+Meet some of the city's emerging artists, listen to live music, visit the American Prohibition Museum, or dine at one of their premier restaurants such as Wexford-Savannah's Irish Pub.
 This family-friendly attraction offers something for everyone!

 Iconic River Street is an experience that can't be missed.
 Walk the historic cobblestone streets to take in breathtaking views of the Savannah River and indulge in the energetic vibes of the Plant Riverside District as you shop, dine, dance and are entertained along this beautiful boardwalk.